autouser/crystall/README.md

 # Authentication isn't required.
 Any admin, user or guest can get a projects list.
 GET /api/v1/projects.json

-# Authentication isn required.
+# Authentication is required.
 Returns a list of projects which belongs to user
 GET /api/v1/projects/mine.json

 # Get a projects by id.